Salinas lettuce strike of 1936: Imperial Valley Strikebreakers in Salinas

-Lettuce workers tended to follow the crop, meaning that when the season ended in one location, they would travel to work a crop that was in season.
-The lettuce growing season in Salinas was eight months long, so lettuce workers tended to settle in Salinas and migrate for temporary work in places like the Salt River Valley near Phoenix and the Imperial Valley near El Centro.
+Lettuce workers traditionally followed the crop, meaning that when the season ended in one location, they would travel to work a crop that was in season.
+The lettuce growing season in Salinas was eight months long, so lettuce workers would often settle in Salinas and migrate for temporary work in places like the Salt River Valley near Phoenix and the Imperial Valley near El Centro.

-When the violence during the 1935 Imperial Valley Lettuce Strike ended the season there for striking workers, many returned to the Salinas Valley for the season that would begin in late April.
-But along with the Imperial Valley strikers came Imperial Valley strikebreakers, whom the strikers considered complicit in the murder of Hamaker and Knight.
-The workers—union and non-union alike—resented the idea of working shoulder-to-shoulder with the strikebreakers, particularly since Imperial Valley strikers who had worked past seasons in Salinas found themselves suddenly displaced from their jobs by the strikebreakers.
-The workers considered that retaliation for their Union activity, which they considered protected activity.

-However, employers believed that shed workers were "agricultural workers," which were not included in federal worker protections.
-That meant that striking, particularly striking where violence was involved, was a disciplinary matter that fell within their discretion as employers.
+When the violence of the 1935 Imperial Valley Lettuce Strike ended the season for striking workers, many returned to the Salinas Valley for the season that would begin in late April.
+Along with the Imperial Valley strikers, however, came Imperial Valley strikebreakers, whom the strikers considered complicit in the murder of Hamaker and Knight.
+The workers—both union and non-union—resented the idea of working shoulder to shoulder with the strikebreakers, particularly since Imperial Valley strikers who had worked past seasons in Salinas found themselves suddenly displaced from their jobs by the strikebreakers.
+The workers viewed this as retaliation for their union activity, which they considered protected.
+However, employers believed that shed workers were "agricultural workers" who were not covered by federal worker protections.
+That meant striking, particularly when violence was involved, was a disciplinary matter within their discretion as employers.

 When the practice continued in the spring of 1936, protests grew, centering primarily on the Ice-Kist and J. A. Simmons lettuce packing sheds in Salinas.
 On May 4, 1936, workers at the Simmons shed warned that they would strike the next day unless management agreed to a list of demands.
 At the top of their list of demands was the dismissal of four men they called "gun-toters" and "Imperial Valley scabs," whom they accused of serving as strikebreakers during the Imperial Valley strikes in 1934 and 1935.
 They also objected to the company's method of calculating work hours, arguing that it violated their 1935 contract.
-They alleged that Simmons was splitting shifts, working them for a number of hours, breaking for a period, then continuing their workday, exceeding the eight hour workday and the requirement for an eight hour break between workdays.
+They alleged that Simmons was splitting shifts, working several hours, taking a break, and then continuing their workday, thereby exceeding the eight-hour workday and the requirement for an eight-hour break between workdays.